 Room Reset – The Secret to Keeping a Clean House

-This article will help you to keep your newly decluttered rooms from getting messed up all over again.
-A room reset is the secret to keeping a clean house that you are going to love.
-Add this super helpful tool to your how-to declutter arsenal and get even closer to creating a home you love.
+Add this super helpful tool to your how to declutter arsenal and get even closer to creating a home you love.

-And just like that, the wind has been knocked out of you as you stare at the mess in your home.
+And just like that, the wind has been knocked out of you as you stare at the state of your home.

 Does it help to know you are not alone?
-That more often than not, this re-cluttering of a cleaned-out area is happening in tidy rooms all over?
+More often than not, this re-cluttering of a cleaned-out area is happening in tidy rooms all over.

-When we first start cleaning out our cluttered homes our focus is to just get it done.
-To create a neat and tidy room that, just like magic pixie dust, will fix everything.
+When we first start cleaning out our cluttered homes, our focus is to just get it done.
+We work fast and furiously to clean out the mess so we create a neat and tidy room.
+We focus on the stuff and not the process in the hopes that, like magic pixie dust, it will fix everything.

-But here’s the thing, maybe it’s not our room that needs to be decluttered at this point, it’s our mindset.
+But here’s the thing, maybe it’s not our room that needs to be decluttered at this point, but actually our mindset.
 We need to retrain how we look at our homes and how we look at our things.
 And that takes time.
 That takes intention.
 That takes practice.

 Oh no, clutter practice?
 Sounds just awful, doesn’t it?